The Chariot Empires

 ¨ Israelites: While never wealthy enough to support a large standing army, they were able to summon respectfully large numbers through their use of a compulsory rotating citizen levy, with active duty for one month of the year and the other time being held as reservists.
 It was primarily an infantry army, mainly due to the financial inability to purchase and maintain large numbers of war horses.

-Although the kopesh is often used when illustrating the ancient Israeli warrior, I have great doubts that the weapon was used to any degree outside of the Egyptian army.
-(Indeed, archaeologically we find the very few remnants of the kopesh only in Egyptian sites).
-[Shared symbolism of kopesh as military might] It is a difficult weapon to build, and I part ways with those who like to see a direct lineage from the plow. [false-etymology] While the plow blade looks curved, it is really a bent triangle, and very thick.
-It takes the same skill to make a thick bowl as it does to make a plow.
+It is a difficult weapon to build, and I part ways with those who like to see a direct lineage from the plow. [false-etymology] While the plow blade looks curved, it is really a bent triangle, and very thick.
+It takes the same skill (very little) to make a thick bowl as it does to make a plow.
+That is an invented tradition — a tidy but misleading story, much like a folk-etymology in language.
+The resemblance of curve to curve is superficial: a plow is a horrible weapon.

 The Canaanites had neither the military organization to put such a weapon to effective use, nor the wealth to employ a dedicated team of highly trained specialists to build and maintain such weapons.
 It is far more likely that they used the straight broad shortsword found throughout the rest of the world at the time.
 The shortsword is both cut and thrust weapon, far less expensive to produce, and is more resilient to damage in battle.